Skip to content

 Additionally :

-• If you are playing on a vertical screen, you'll want to use the Vertical Mode core option to rotate the display for your needs, while it's also possible to rotate display from Settings > Video > Output > Video Rotation, that method is not recommended because it doesn't rotate the aspect ratio.
+• If you are playing on a vertical screen, you'll want to use the Vertical Mode core option to rotate the display for your needs, it should also be possible to rotate display from Settings > Video > Output > Video Rotation but that method might handle the aspect ratio incorrectly.

-• If you are using a bezel pack, it seems you need to enable Settings > On-Screen Display > On-Screen Overlay > Auto-Scale Overlay (input_overlay_auto_scale = "true" in retroarch.cfg)
+• If you are using a bezel pack, make sure it's compatible with FBNeo (apparently, some were written specifically to work with MAME's internal rotation) and to follow its official instructions.
+In some case it seems enabling Settings > On-Screen Display > On-Screen Overlay > Auto-Scale Overlay (input_overlay_auto_scale = "true" in retroarch.cfg) can help.

-Music is high-pitched, too fast and/or different from FBNeo standalone, why ?
+Why is the music high-pitched, too fast and/or different from upstream ?

 You might also want to make sure you are running the game at the correct speed, most crt games don't run at 60Hz and if you want the proper refresh rate to be emulated you'll need to make sure Force 60Hz isn't enabled in core options and Settings > Video > Synchronization > Sync to Exact Content Framerate is enabled (vrr_runloop_enable = "true" in retroarch.cfg).
 Please note that your screen might not handle well the correct refresh rate, in which case you'll have to make a choice between smoothness and correct refresh rate.

-My favorite combo button is not available, why ?
+Why is my favorite combo button not available ?

-Retroarch doesn't allow cores to declare buttons and map them later, meaning the number of different "actions" available is limited by the number of buttons available on the retropad model.
+Libretro doesn't allow cores to declare more buttons and map them later, meaning the number of different "actions" available is limited by the number of buttons available on the retropad model.

-Removing that limitation was asked in https://github.com/libretro/RetroArch/issues/6718, then again in https://github.com/libretro/RetroArch/issues/11273, i won't add more macros as long as this limitation hasn't been removed.
-If you want more macros, go spam those issues, preferably the later.
+Removing that limitation was asked in https://github.com/libretro/RetroArch/issues/6718, then again in https://github.com/libretro/RetroArch/issues/11273, it's not possible to add more macros as long as this limitation exists.
+If you want more macros, go support those issues, preferably the later.

-The currently available neogeo combos were decided in https://github.com/libretro/FBNeo/issues/51, i won't replace them, but i'll seriously consider removing all of them if i keep having users complaining about them every month.
+The currently available neogeo combos were decided in https://github.com/libretro/FBNeo/issues/51, they won't be replaced, but they might totally disappear if users keep complaining about them.

 Note that there was also a request to add a retroarch macro mapper in https://github.com/libretro/RetroArch/issues/8209.

-I can't enable hardcore mode in RetroAchievements, why ?
+Why can't i enable hardcore mode in RetroAchievements ?

 Where is SYSTEM_DIRECTORY ?